Are you sure your mitochondria are happy?

 We cannot make tasty mashed potatoes at Thanksgiving dinner without getting the kitchen messy.

-Halfway through a brain surgery, the operating room looks like a battlefield of murder.
+Halfway through a heart surgery, the operating room looks like a battlefield of murder.

 If you plan to send a rocket to space, about 95 percent of the time it becomes off-course and it fails.